w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 #### Activity Submission

 > A client receiving authorization and subsequently submitting an activity to the authenticated actor's outbox.

 - Section 7, Client to Server Interaction

-"To submit new Activities to a user's server, "
+MUST

-* [ ] - "clients MUST discover the URL of the user's outbox from their profile"
+* [ ] Client discovers the URL of a user's outbox from their profile

-"and then "
+* [ ] Client submits activity by sending an HTTP post request to the outbox URL with the Content-Type of application/ld+json; profile="https://www.w3.org/ns/activitystreams#"

-* [ ] - clients "MUST make an HTTP POST request to to this URL with the Content-Type of application/ld+json; profile="https://www.w3.org/ns/activitystreams#""
+* [ ] Client submission request body is either a single Activity or a single non-Activity Object
-* [ ] - "The request MUST be authenticated with the credentials of the user to whom the outbox belongs.
-The body of the POST request must contain a single Activity (which may contain embedded objects), or a single non-Activity object which will be wrapped in a Create activity by the server.
+* [ ] Client sumission request is authenticated with the credentials of the user to whom the outbox belongs

-* [ ] - Client supports uploading media.
-"To accomplish this, a client MUST submit a multipart/form-data message to the user's uploadMedia endpoint on their ActivityStreams profile object."
-(Sec.
-6)
+* [ ] Client supports uploading media by sending a multipart/form-data request body

 #### Object Retrieval